 I wrote fairly bad poetry and a novel at the age of nine in my blue bedroom.
 I graduated from Barnard College/Columbia University and worked in communications at great companies like CBS, Harcourt Brace and UC San Diego.
 On the side, I published pieces in newspapers and magazines, and my novel attracted the attention of Hollywood for a nanosecond.
 I also was an instructor, ghostwriter and keynote speaker for audiences of close to a thousand.

-Last fall, I had a serious illness.
+A couple of years ago, I had a serious illness.
 When my son flew to Lenox Hill Hospital to be by my side, I was hooked up to IVs, too weak to get up.
 I could barely whisper.
 As he stood beside me, I didn’t think about dying one way or another.
 I thought: My son doesn’t even know me.

 While recuperating at home, I wrote about my own personal journey.
 It was immensely rewarding.
 I realized I could make a difference in the lives of others by helping them tell their stories.
 That was the beginning of Writing Life Stories.